Vinyzu/Botright/docs/index.rst

 Welcome to Botright!
 ====================
-.. include:: botright.rst

-For full documentation of changes visit :doc:`BotrightDocumentation <botright.rst>`__.
+For full documentation of changes visit `BotrightDocumentation <https://botright.readthedocs.io/en/latest/#welcome-to-botright>`__.
 Except of these changes, you can use Botright after the
 `PlaywrightDocs <https://playwright.dev/python/docs/api/class-playwright>`__